uploadcare/uploadcare-rails/README.md

 What options are avaliable with `uploadcare` namespace for uploader?
 Well, honestly there is no validation in version 1.0 and all options from that namespace are simply translated into `data-` attributes.
-More on valid options you can read in [widget docs](https://uploadcare.com/documentation/widget/#advanced-configuration).
+More on valid options you can read in [widget docs][widget config].

 ## Output